blynkkk/blueprints/ESP32 Blinking LED/README.md

 3. Once the code is successfully uploaded the device dashboard will open automatically

 _Check the **Troubleshooting** section at the end of this tutorial if you have issues uploading the firmware_

+## 4. Testing
+1. Turn the LED on and off using button on web and mobile dashboard

 ## Next steps after the device is activated
 * Explore the Blynk Web Console and [Blynk IoT app](https://docs.blynk.io/en/downloads/blynk-apps-for-ios-and-android), try controlling your device from both